-Rheumatoid arthritis gradually gets worse, although for some people it worsens quickly.
+Rheumatoid arthritis gradually gets worse, although for some people, severe rheumatoid arthritis develops quickly.
 In rare cases, rheumatoid arthritis goes into remission.
 Without continuous care and treatment though, your rheumatoid arthritis reoccurs as strong as before.

 The providers at Ramos Rheumatology stay up to date on the latest treatment options and have an infusion suite in-office for patients with rheumatoid arthritis.
 This treatment delivers medication intravenously directly to your bloodstream to better target specific areas where you’re experiencing pain.

-Ultrasound therapy may help, too.
+Ultrasound therapy may help as well.
 This treatment uses sound waves to produce a massaging effect on your joints, resulting in reduced swelling, pain, and stiffness.
 Electrical stimulation and low-level laser therapy both work in a similar manner and may also be beneficial.
 Chances are, your care plan will include one or more treatments to resolve your rheumatoid arthritis pain.